mit-orcd/orcd-docs-edit/docs/recipes/relion.md

 export LD_LIBRARY_PATH=${RELION_HOME}/lib:$LD_LIBRARY_PATH
 ```

-Open the RELION GUI,
+then open the RELION GUI,
 ```
 relion &
 ```

-Users can se GUI to edit files or submit jobs.
-Alternatively, users can prepare a batch job script to submit jobs.
+Users can use GUI to edit files or submit jobs.
 Refer to details on [this page](https://hpc.nih.gov/apps/RELION/index.html).

+Alternatively, users can prepare a batch job script to submit jobs.
 Here is an exaple job script,
 ```
 #!/bin/bash
 #SBATCH --partition=sched_mit_mbathe